 Money Services, Telecom Duck Suit Over Haiti Charges

-Law360 (April 6, 2020, 10:49 PM EDT) -- A New York federal judge has dismissed a proposed antitrust class action against a former Haitian president, a telecom and a money services provider, ruling that the court lacks the authority to resolve accusations that they engaged in a price-fixing scheme that caused consumers to pay more for international phone calls and money transfers.
+Law360 (April 6, 2020, 10:49 PM EDT) -- A New York federal judge has dismissed a proposed antitrust class action against a telecom and four money transfer operators and commercial banks in Haiti, ruling that the court lacks the authority to resolve accusations that they engaged in a price-fixing scheme that caused consumers to pay more for international phone calls and money transfers.

 U.S. District Judge LaShann DeArcy Hall on March 31 threw out the suit brought by residents of the United States with relatives in Haiti, agreeing with the defendants that judicial precedents and the act of state doctrine prohibit U.S. courts from adjudicating matters based on government action that...

 Stay ahead of the curve

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!